ShivaniKhatri96/React-notetaking-app/README.md

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

 > I am recreating this app in `React` by using the same backend as in `Vue` version
-> You can visit the website using this [link](https://react-notetaking-app-reau.vercel.app/) *How to log in?
+> Visit the website using this link: [Noteworthy: A Notetaking-app](https://react-notetaking-app-reau.vercel.app/) *How to log in?
 Simple!
 Use the account and password provided below*

 ### Tools used